gvwilson/thirdbit/src/fiction/bear/index.md

 his short, wiry hair as if to dry it.
 "How did I do?" he asked Mope, his voice cracking.

-"Well enough, I think, Your Highness," the gorilla reassured him.
+"Well enough, I think, Your Highness," the troll reassured him.

 "Are you sure it's wise to take so few, Your Highness?" a soft voice asked from behind Noxy.
 She jumped, startled.
 Sergeant Inambu was